crhntr/muxt/docs/writing_receiver_methods.md

 # Writing Receiver Methods

-When writing your Muxt receiver methods, **avoid** passing the raw `request *http.Request` or `response http.ResponseWriter` whenever you can.
+When writing your `muxt` receiver methods, **avoid** passing the raw `request *http.Request` or `response http.ResponseWriter` whenever you can.
 Instead, use on domain-oriented structs.
-This clarifies your application code and your tests easier to maintain.
+This guideline clarifies your application code and your tests easier to maintain.

 ```go
 func (MyReceiver) CreateUser(ctx context.Context, form CreateUserForm) (User, error) {